Hi, I’m Kat Theophanous - the Labor Member of Parliament for Northcote in the Victorian Legislative Assembly.

 WESTGARTH PRIMARY SCHOOL

-My adjournment is to the Minister for Education.
+(1126) My adjournment is to the Minister for Education.
 The action that I seek is that the minister joins me in visiting Westgarth Primary School to officially open its newly completed competition-grade gymnasium and modern classrooms and meet some of the remarkable students, educators and families who helped shape this achievement.

 Westgarth Primary has come a very long way since its foundation stone was laid by John Cain Sr on 12 March in 1924, 101 years ago.
 The original Clarke Street building was plagued by unstable ground and flooding that deteriorated the building over time.
 As a result, in the early 1970s the school expanded onto neighbouring Brooke Street, once known locally as Smith’s Paddock, where local children would play.
 The Clarke Street building was eventually demolished and a new cream brick building was built, serendipitously opened by John Cain Jr in 1992.
 Over the decades, across the two sites new classrooms, a kindergarten and a kitchen garden were added.
 Enrolments grew, as did Westgarth Primary’s reputation for excellence.
 Now, in a full-circle moment, a stunning new gym and classrooms rise on the very site of the original building, a powerful symbol of renewal.
 It is amazing to think how Westgarth Primary has transformed over time and how our Labor government has contributed to this next chapter of its story.
-This is a school of spirit and soul built not only from bricks and mortar but from decades of community care, ambition and aspiration and a belief that every child deserves the best education no matter their background or where they live.
+This is a school of spirit and soul built not only from its bricks and mortar but from decades of community care, ambition and aspiration and a belief that every child deserves the best education no matter their background or where they live.

 It has been one of my greatest honours to support Westgarth Primary through years of advocacy.
 There were setbacks and challenges, but we stood together, and we never gave up on our mission to grow support for this project, to secure the funds and to get it built.
 Now generations of Westgarth students will learn in light-filled, inspiring spaces.
 The ageing portables have been removed.
 Students will perform and play in their full-sized indoor gym, explore beautiful outdoor areas and collaborate in superb classrooms.